As a pet parent, you probably have a lot of questions about getting your fur baby vaccinated.

 Bordetella | Yes, if you plan on boarding your pup or registering them for training classes.
 This booster is given every 6 months.
 For less social dogs, we recommend annually. | $19–$60/dose |

-Leptospirosis | If your dog is always outside or close to wildlife, yes.
-Get this vaccine annually. | $30–$65/dose |
+Leptospirosis | Yes, it’s recommended that your dog gets this vaccine annually. | $30–$65/dose |

 Lyme disease | This one’s given annual for dogs in areas with a high risk for tick bites. | $30–$65/dose |